 Although we thoroughly enjoyed Mykonos with its spectacular beaches and beautiful shopping alleys, it was extremely touristy and overpriced.

-If you’re curious about my takes on Mykonos versus Santorini, sign up for our magazine, so you don’t miss this very informative article.
+If you’re curious about my takes on Mykonos versus Santorini, click the link to read this article now.

 When we planned our trip, we watched many YouTube videos of our favourite bloggers before deciding which islands to visit over the two weeks.

-Milos, in particular, caught our eye as it is rumoured to be the next luxury destination in Greek tourism.
+Milos, particularly, caught our eye as it is rumoured to be the next luxury destination in Greek tourism.